envimate/message-mate/README.md

 });

 List<Class<?>> list = new ArrayList<>();
-messageBus.onError(list, customErrorHandler);
+SubscriptionId subscriptionId = messageBus.onException(list, customExceptionListener);

-messageBus.unregisterErrorHandler(subscriptionId);
+messageBus.unregisterExceptionListener(subscriptionId);
 ```

-The `onError` method takes either a single class or a list of classes and a
+The `onException` method takes either a single class or a list of classes and a
-BiConsumer<Class<T>, Exception> as handler.
-Whenever an error occurs for one of the
+`MessageBusExceptionListener<T>` as listener.
+Whenever an exception occurs for one of the
-given classes, the errorHandler is invoked.
-The `unregisterErrorHandler` is used to
+given classes, the error listener is invoked.
+The `unregisterExceptionListener` is used to
-register all the handler, that were created for the given subscriptionId.
+remove all the listener matching the given subscriptionId.

 ## Advance Concepts